 However, the real difference begins when additional carbon and alloying elements come into the picture.
 You see, steel's durability and strength are determined by those added aspects (such as manganese and phosphorus) that are introduced during its formulation, and is what determines its category for specific applications.
 So, if you are here wondering what type of steel to buy for your particular needs, you must understand the chemical structure of the physical steel properties, which are broken down into four foundational types.

 Carbon steel looks dull, matte-like, and is known to be vulnerable to corrosion.
-Overall, there are three subtypes of this one: low, medium, and high carbon steel, with low containing about 30% of carbon, medium 60%, and high 1.5%.
+Overall, there are three subtypes to this one: low, medium, and high carbon steel, with low containing about .30% of carbon, medium .60%, and high 1.5%.
 The name itself actually comes from the reality that they contain a very small amount of other alloying elements.
 They are exceptionally strong, which is why they are often used to make things like knives, high-tension wires, automotive parts, and other similar items.

 Fact: Carbon steels make up about 90% of all steel production.

 C45/AISI 1045 steel is a medium carbon steel suitable for parts such as gears, bolts, general-purpose axles and shafts, keys and studs.
 Quote instantly your carbon steel part